Updated: Feb 25

-This blog post was written by Ashleigh Key, Dig Deeps 2017/18 Team Leader for Bath Spa University.
-Apply to become a Team Leader like Ashleigh now!
+This blog post was written by Ashleigh Key, former Dig Deep Team Leader for Team Bath.
+To apply to be a Team Leader like Ashleigh click here.

 When I first applied for the Team Leader role for the Dig Deep Kilimanjaro challenge I never could have imagined just how much it would impact my life.